Family of 2-year-old tragically killed fighting over custody of her remains

 A clerk with Cleveland County was able to confirm Ivan is on probation but it doesn't have to do with any violence to children.

-Kristi Hoffman, a family friend of Lois Love told News 3, they offered to pay for two separate funerals for Harley.
+Kristi Hoffman, a family friend of Lois Love, told News 3 they offered to pay for two separate funerals for Harley.
 However, Ivan wanted Harley cremated after getting a lock of her hair to keep.
-His Dad Roger said he wants Harley cremated to keep memories of her beautiful and pure.
-Roger added Ivan also wants a headstone, which seals and holds her cremains, to be placed in a cemetery where babies and young children are laid to rest so her half sisters and family could visit.
+His dad Roger said he wants Harley cremated to keep memories of her beautiful and pure.

+Roger added Ivan also wants a headstone, which seals and holds her remains, to be placed in a cemetery where babies and young children are laid to rest so her half sisters and family could visit.
 Lois Love believes Harley deserves a proper burial.